 An accomplished journalist, her stories have appeared in The Times Union, Hudson Valley Magazine, Montana Magazine, and Finger Lakes Magazine, among others.

-Megan is a 2016 Saltonstall Fellow and Director of The Governor’s Institutes of Vermont Young Writers Institute at Bennington College.
-Her work has been published or is forthcoming in Catapult, PANK, Entropy, The Review Review, Literary Orphans, Hotel Amerika, ASSAY: A Journal of Nonfiction Studies, Atticus Review, Consequence, The Lost Daughters, Danse Macabre, Drafthorse, The Notebook, TueNight.com and Rosebud.
+Megan has been a fellow of The Virginia Center for the Creative Arts and The Saltonstall Foundation, and is Director of The Governor’s Institutes of Vermont Young Writers Institute at Bennington College.
+Her work has been published or is forthcoming in Longreads, Catapult, The Coachella Review, PANK, Entropy, The Review Review, Literary Orphans, Hotel Amerika, ASSAY: A Journal of Nonfiction Studies, Atticus Review, Consequence, The Lost Daughters, Danse Macabre, Drafthorse, The Notebook, TueNight.com and Rosebud.
 It has also been featured on WAMC/NPR’s 51 Percent.

 Her essay, Timepiece, was selected by Xu Xi as a finalist for the AWP WC&C Scholarship and she was a Scholar at Bindercon 2014 in NYC.
 She was guest editor of The Notebook: A Progressive Journal for Rural Girls and Women, and has served on the editorial board of The Grassroots Women Project.

-She is at work on a collection of essays titled, The Guild of the Infant Saviour.
-Part social history, part memoir, the collection examines motherhood, nature/nurture, shame, identity, and the transformation of New York City through her lens as an adoptee, and through stories her birthmother told her.
+She is at work on a hybrid memoir in essays titled, The Guild of the Infant Saviour.
+Part social history, part memoir, the collection examines motherhood, nature/nurture, shame, identity, and the transformation of New York City through her lens as an adoptee.
 She is a graduate of the Bennington Writing Seminars and also runs The Dollhouse.